 Grab a lightweight leaf rake and lightly and consistently drag it behind you as you walk across the area you just seeded to work the fertilizer and seed into the topsoil layer.

 This sets the seed/fertilizer combo and gives it a nice cushion so the seed remains wet.
-If you skip this step your seed will likely dry out and your grass will not grow.
+If you skip this step, your seed will likely dry out, and your grass will not grow.

 Step 6.
 Water.

 When you are done setting the seed and fertilizer, run the sprinklers to set the combo into the topsoil layer.
 You will need to watch and set up a schedule to keep the seed wet throughout the growing process.
-If you have a timer, set it up to water when the top layer starts looking dry, or set a reminder in your phone.
+If you have a timer, set it up to water when the top layer starts looking dry, or set a reminder on your phone.

 Step 7.
 Keep wet and stay off of it.